SeyKoplik/ReactJS_EmployeeDirectory/README.md

 ## Installation
 This app was created using Reactjs
-Enter the following command in the terminal to initiate a react app
+Enter the following command in the terminal to initiate a react app titled "employeedirectory"
 ```shell
 npx create-react-app employeedirectory
 ```